-• Establish early (well before data analysis starts) the complete chain leading from optical modelling/measurement to the use of this information in scientific analysis, and optimize it using simulations.
-Put in place the ability to experiment rapidly and

-• The ability to extract optical information from the sky data should be evaluated already at a very early stage.
+- Establish early (well before data analysis starts) the complete chain leading from optical modelling/measurement to the use of this information in scientific analysis, and optimize it using simulations.
+Put in place the ability to experiment rapidly and iteratively with optical modelling during the analysis phases. - The ability to extract optical information from the sky data should be evaluated already at a very early stage.